- 1 How to Eat Pizza with Acid Reflux- A Verdict from GERD Sufferer

 Prefer Non-Acidic Vegetables

 Opt for non-acidic veggies for toppings, including non-acidic sauces like olive oil-based sauce or white sauce with no fats.
-Acidic veggies like olives, jalapenos, tomatoes, and pineapples will cause more acid that will harm you.
+Acidic veggies like olives, jalapenos, tomatoes, and pineapples will cause more acid to harm you resultantly.
 You can add green peppers, broccoli, carrots (shredded), cauliflower, spinach, or mushrooms to prepare non-acidic delicious pizza to have tasty food during acid reflux.

 Add Fresh Ingredients